1919 Auckland Rugby League season: Lower grades

-Second grade
+Second grade (G Wright Cup)

 Sunnyside won the championship after an 8-8 draw with City Rovers in the last round of the season.
 Sunnyside had been leading the competition at the time with City in second place.
 The City club asked for a rematch but were refused by the Junior Management Committee.
-Thames Old Boys, Marist Old Boys, and Newton Rangers all withdrew after round 2.
+Thames Old Boys, Marist Old Boys, and Newton Rangers all withdrew after round 2 with Marist and Newton defaulting their matches.
 There were 22 scores/results reported, with 26 scores/results not reported therefor the standings are considerably incomplete.